 Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology and athletic development.

 Different pacing strategies for 11 female 5km runners were examined.
 Two preliminary 5km treadmill time trials were recorded to 'baseline' the study.
 From this, the pace for the first 1.63km (1mile) in subsequent runs was either as per the preliminary run pace (even), 3% faster or 6% faster.
 Ventilation, O2max and other physiological parameters were measured continuously.
 Average times were 21:11, 20:52 and 20:39 for even pace, 3% and 6% faster paces respectively and physiological factors were not significantly different between the 3% and 6% faster efforts in the first 1.63km.
 The fastest overall times for eight subjects came from the 6% faster efforts in this first stage.
 Based on this research the first 1.63km of a 5km race can be completed between 3% and 6% faster than the current average race pace without negatively affecting performance.
 Indeed, in order to optimise performance runners should start the initial 1.63km at this elevated pace.

 Research sought to compare critical velocity (CV, theoretically, the highest velocity that can be sustained without fatigue) calculated from different mathematical models to determine which correlated best with 1-hour performance and which method provided the most accurate prediction of performance.
 Twelve male endurance runners performed three constant duration tests (6, 9, and 12 minutes), a maximal running velocity test (to estimate CV) and a 1-hour track test.
-Calculations for estimated CV and the highest velocity that could be sustained during 1 hour were made.
+Calculations for estimated CV and the highest velocity that could be sustained for 1 hour were made.
 Analysis of actual and predicted performance revealed that none of the models provided an accurate prediction of the 1-hour performance velocity.
 Estimation of CV allows endurance runners to be ranked on long-distance running performance, but no model provides an accurate prediction of actual performance of use to coaches or athletes.